erichester76/adblock-dns-server/README.md

 ## Usage

 The server requires Python3 and Redis to run.
-These instructions are for Ubuntu, although it can be run on any distribution.
+These instructions are for Ubuntu 16.04, although it can be run on any distribution.

 * Install the dependencies: